mbudm/fotopia-serverless-client/README.md

 remotedebug_ios_webkit_adapter --port=9000
 ```
 Load up http://[your computer ip]:[env.PORT] in mobile safari (and save to home screen) then also add this URL to launch.json (VS Code).
 Then start debugging.
 It occasionally detaches, but its a lot more reliable than Safari's device devtools.

-## Todo
-- Work out a good functional test that can be run in CI - maybe chrome driver & puppeteer.